nkasmanoff/pi-card/README.md

 -   [Setup](#setup)
 -   [Roadmap](#roadmap)

-**Note**: This project is still under development, and camera functionality is not yet fully implemented.
+**Note**: This project is constantly under development.
+If there are any issues, feel free to submit an issue or pull request and I can try to help!

+Otherwise, feel free to fork/clone/copy the repo and make your own changes!
+I hope with the newly added docker support it will be easier to set this up, and figure out ways to modify from there.
+I promise a video introduction is coming soon.

-Due to llama cpp no longer supporting vision models, the camera functionality has been temporarily removed.
+One other thing to note is that due to llama cpp no longer actively supporting vision models, the camera functionality has been temporarily removed.

 ## Introduction